(EXPANDED FROM 4/6/2023)

-A “Story Ideas Bank” request asked for more coverage of station wagons, so let’s take a step in that direction with a brief look at the 1957-60 Mercury.
+A “Story Ideas Bank” request by CJ asked for more coverage of station wagons, so let’s take a step in that direction with a look at the 1957-60 Mercury.
 The Ford Motor Company invested heavily in an expanded wagon lineup as a means of helping to move the Mercury upmarket in the premium-priced field.
 It sort-of worked, but perhaps not quite like Ford expected.

 Chevrolet’s introduction of the Nomad in 1955 helped to unleash a round of experimentation with station wagons.
 Previously, they had been a purely utilitarian body style.
 However, the Nomad, with its unusually sleek two-door greenhouse, showed how wagons could also be halo cars.